Kling 1.5 vs 1.0 - A Comparison through Kling API

 Prompt Adherence

-Both videos display the large tree.
-But only the video generated by Kling 1.5 displays both the cartoon monkey and the cartoon dog hugging.
-However, the video generated by Kling 1.0 shows two animal bodies embracing but with just one head, which resembles a monkey’s.
+Both videos display the large tree, but only the Kling 1.5 video displays both the cartoon monkey and the cartoon dog hugging, whereas Kling 1.0 shows two animal bodies embracing but with just one head.
 Both bodies in the 1.0 video have monkey-like features, such as white hands with fingers, with no sign of dog-like paws.

 Video Realism